ImangazalievM/Scripto/README.md

     }
 }
 ```
 For correct work of JS-interface must not contain methods with the same name.
-Otherwiseе library will throws an exception.
-Also We don't need to set ```@JavaScriptInterface``` annotaion.
+Otherwisе library will throws an exception.
+Also we don't need to set ```@JavaScriptInterface``` annotation.

 Add interface: